 When in a situation where it feels like you’re being attacked, our natural instinct is to become defensive.
 Which is why, when your supervisor asks about a deadline you missed, you are inclined to look for an excuse instead of taking accountability and renegotiating a new deadline, or just being truthful about why the deadline was not met.
 It’s difficult to point a finger at yourself instead of always shifting blame to an external factor.
 However, in order for you to advance; in your career, personal life, and relationships, you need to learn to point the finger to yourself more often.

 Personal accountability is a key driver for increasing individual and organization success.
-It is the choices or resolves to act diligently on all your roles and to accept the responsibility for the outcomes of your actions.
+It is the deliberate choice to act diligently on all your roles and to accept the responsibility for the outcomes of your actions.
 How can you practice personal accountability at work, you ask?

 1. Setting SMART goals – Once you have a clear understanding of the expectations the organization has for you, ensure you set micro-goals for yourself, that you can use to work towards achieving your targets, or expected outcomes.
 Doing this ensures you don’t let things fall the crack, therefore not putting yourself in a precarious position of having to explain to your supervisor why certain things were not accomplished.